-And what about the famous Zytglogge – the watch tower which was built back in 1530.
+And what about the famous Zytglogge – the watchtower which was built back in 1530.
 If you are lucky and come on time, you will see that clock dancing while announcing time.
 You can as well visit the inside of the tower if you book the tour: Zytglogge tour.

 Highly recommend going to Bundesplatz Bern with fountains going up from the ground, perfect activity on a hot summer day.
-If you go further through the arcs of Parliament building, you will get a perfect view of Bern with all the red roofs.
+If you go further through the arcs of the Parliament building, you will get a perfect view of Bern with all the red roofs.
 It is one of the best viewing points in Bern.

-If you want to get to even calmer place, you can stroll by the Aare river and walk to the Alpine Museum of Switzerland.
+If you want to get to an even calmer place, you can stroll by the Aare river and walk to the Alpine Museum of Switzerland.

 Everything is reachable on foot, but if you want to move faster, you can rent a bike and explore more of the city this way.

-The city is in a perfect location next to the crystal clear lake with a views to the Swiss Alps all year round.
+The city is in a perfect location next to the crystal clear lake with a view to the Swiss Alps all year round.
 And as well, the old town is charming.
 It is one lucky city to have it all.